WaveBeans/wave-blog/audio-signal-processing-course/project/README.md

 This is an implementation of tasks of [Audio Signal Processing course on Coursera](https://www.coursera.org/learn/audio-signal-processing) using the WaveBeans framework.
 That implementation cannot replace whatever is done for the sake of completing course, however gives an idea of another implementation of provided tasks using different approach.

-Please follow a better explanation in [related articles](../readme.md).

 Prerequisites
 -----